QubesOS/qubes-core-admin-client/doc/manpages/qvm-template.rst

 .. option:: --updatevm UPDATEVM

-   Specify VM to download updates from. (default: sys-firewall)
+   Specify VM to download updates from.
+(Set to empty string to specify the current VM.) (default: sys-firewall)

 .. option:: --enablerepo REPOID